danyaberezun/KEEPs/README.md

 In general, GADT inference is associated with the pattern-matching when we match a value of the sum type on one of their constructors and able to specialize the type parameters of the sum type based on their instances in the specific constructor.
 It is how the GADT inference works in the functional languages with their system of subtyping.
-While it is not the case for languages with OOP-style subtyping as it is shown in \[ref to C# paper\] and Scala 3 implementation (see an algorithm section below for details).
+While it is not the case for languages with OOP-style subtyping as it is shown in \[ref to C# paper\] and Scala 3 implementation (see an **Bounds inference algorithm** section below for details).
 In fact, we are able to run GADT inference in the moment we are identifying that there is a value in the program that has two types, i.e., sum type and type of the specific constructor in case of functional languages, and two arbitrary types in case of Kotlin.
 Luckily, in Kotlin, in order to support smart casts, there exists a kind of flow typing that extracts operational information about different types of a value in a specific branch.
 Since this information is not limited to the `when`-expressions only, we are able to successfully infer types not only in case of `when`-expressions but also in branches of other control-flow operators like conditional branching and so on.